 Additional opportunities may be found with insurance companies that handle heartylth issues, public health departments for data collection and health care institutions for research.

 According to the Bureau of Labor Statistics (BLS), opportunities in the health information management sector are excellent.

 - Technicians will be needed to enter patient information into computer databases to comply with Federal legislation mandating the use of electronic medical records

 - Job prospects should be very good; technicians with a strong background in medical coding will be in particularly high demand

-- Employment of medical records and health information technicians is expected to increase by 18 percent through 2016—faster than the average for all occupations
+- Employment of medical records and health information technicians is expected to increase by 15 percent through 2024—much faster than the average for all occupations

 Don’t delay another minute - call Allied today at 888-501-7686.